 - Alternatively, write about the positive things that occured during your day.

-Final Thoughts on How a Bedtime Journal Will Help You Sleep Better
+Final Thoughts on How a Bedtime Journal Can Help You Sleep Better

 A good night’s sleep can help enormously with stress reduction.